-The current implementation (and functools.singledispatch too) is able to discern that a Set is a Sized object, so it uses the more specific implementation for Set:
+The current implementation (and functools.singledispatch too) is able to discern that a Set is a Sized object, by looking at the class registry, so it uses the more specific implementation for Set:

 '''

 get_length(SomeSet()) # NB: the implementation for Sized would give 0

-1

 '''

 Sometimes it is not clear how to dispatch.
-For instance, consider the class C: it is registered both as collections.Iterable and collections.Sized, and defines the generic function g with implementations for both collections.Iterable and collections.Sized.
+For instance, consider a class C registered both as collections.
+Iterable and collections.
+Sized, and defines a generic function g with implementations for both collections.
+Iterable and collections.
+Sized: